aktos-io/lxc-to-the-future/network-configuration.md

 your-guest# dhclient eth0
 ```

-## Bridge with wireless interface
+### Bridge with wireless interface

 TODO...

 (see https://it-offshore.co.uk/linux/debian/60-debian-bridging-wireless-lxc-host-bridge)

-# Tests
+# Testing

-Make sure that these settings won't break some functions so you can:
+Make sure that these settings won't break some functions.
+After above settings, perform the
+following tests:

-* Connect any wireless hotspot, see your guest has internet access
+* Connect any wireless hotspot, verify that your guest has internet access.

-* Connect any wired network, see your guest has internet access
+* Connect a wired network, verify that your guest has internet access.

 * Test connection between host and the guest:

   * Create a server on host: `nc -l -p 6655`
   * Connect to host from guest: `echo "hello" | nc 10.0.8.1 6655`
   * See `hello` string on host console.

-  ​